What to Do When Baby Refuses a Bottle

 Christine Sweeney, LICSW Program Manager, Parent Connection, BIDMC

-Breastfeeding moms are typically well aware of the risk of “nipple confusion,” which sometimes occurs when breastfed babies are introduced to a bottle or pacifier and then reject the breast.
-What is not so widely known is that sometimes the reverse can happen, when babies refuse to eat from anything other than the breast.
-For some families, this is no big deal and poses no problems whatsoever.
-For moms going back to work, or those who simply would like the peace of mind knowing they can spend a few hours away from baby, it can feel like a really big problem.
+Breastfeeding moms are typically well aware of the risk of "nipple confusion," which sometimes occurs when breastfed babies are introduced to a bottle or pacifier and then reject the breast.
+What is not so widely known is that sometimes the reverse can happen – when babies refuse to eat from anything other than the breast.
+For some families, this is no big deal and poses no problems.
+But for those going back to work, or those who simply would like the peace of mind knowing they can spend a few hours away from baby, it can feel like a really big problem.

-So what’s a family to do?
-Before I provide a list of suggestions, let me first say that some of these are contradictory to each other.
-Babies are people, and not all things work the same for all people, so look over these ideas and see if any match the little person you’re trying to feed.
-As frustrating as it may feel, try to hang in there, offering baby one bottle feeding per day.
-If baby is very fussy or frustrated stop, try again later or another day.
+So what's a family to do?
+Before I provide a listing of suggestions, let me first say that some of these are contradictory to each other.
+Babies are people, and not all things work the same for all people, so look over these ideas, and see if any match the little person you're trying to feed.
+As frustrating as it may feel, try to hang in there, offering baby a bottle one feeding per day.
+If baby is very fussy or frustrated stop, try again later of another day.

-- Try offering the bottle when your baby is at his/his best.
-For many this is the mid- morning and for many it is not the end of the day bewitching hour (between 5-8pm).
+- Try offering the bottle when your baby is at their best.
+For many, this is the mid- morning feed and for many, it is not the end of the day bewitching hour (between 5:00 - 8:00 pm).
 Time it according to when your baby is happiest.
 Also try to catch the early feeding cues and offering the bottle then instead of waiting until baby is frantically hungry.

-- For some babies, it works better if the person offering the bottle isn’t the breastfeeding mom, for other babies it’s the exact opposite.
+- For some babies, it works better if the person offering the bottle isn't the breastfeeding parent, for other babies it's the exact opposite.

-Some babies, despite your best efforts, continue to refuse a bottle, and another option to try is cup feeding.
-Dr. Sears ( www.askdrsears.com ) offers the following guidelines for cup feeding.
+Some babies, despite your best efforts continue to refuse a bottle, and another option to try is cup feeding:

 - Fill the cup at least half full with the supplement.
 Fill several cups so you don't have to interrupt the rhythm of the feed to refill the cup.